apk8s/k3s-gitlab/README.md

 kubectl apply -f ./k8s/1000-gitlab/100-gitlab/40-deployment.yml
 ```

-The Gitlab deployment launches a single [Pod] creating and mounting the directory `/srv/gitlab/` on the new server for the persistent storage for configuration, logs, data (Git repos,) containers (registry) and uploads.
+The Gitlab deployment launches a single [Pod] creating and mounting the directory `/srv/gitlab/` on the new server for the persistent storage for configuration, logs, and data (Git repos.) containers (registry) and uploads.

 ```yaml
         - name: config-volume